 Under Title IX of the Public Works and Economic Development Act of 1967, as amended, the Economic Development Administration, herein after called EDA, may assist distressed areas experiencing long-term economic deterioration or areas threatened or impacted by severe economic dislocation.
-This assistance comes in the form of a Revolving Loan Fund program with standard operating procedures outlined in the
+This assistance comes in the form of a Revolving Loan Fund program with standard operating procedures outlined in the RLF Plan.

-RLF Plan.
 CVEDD is responsible for the administration of the Revolving Loan Fund Program in adherence to the RFL Plan.
 CVEDD currently administers two plans.

 The Tom Green County RLF is used to assist small businesses in Tom Green County.
-Tom Green county encompasses about 75% of our region with a population of about 120,000 people.
+Tom Green County encompasses about 75% of our region with a population of about 120,000 people.
 These loan funds can be used for working capital, machinery, equipment, building and land.
-As of August 2021, we currently have about \$40,000 in business loans outstanding.
+As of August 2022, we currently have about \$62,000 in business loans outstanding.
 We are required to have at least 65% of funds loaned out at all times.

-As of August 2021, CVEDD had \$320,000, of the \$500,000 in CARES funds, loaned out throughout our community.
+As of August 2022, CVEDD had all of the \$500,000 in CARES funds, loaned out throughout our community.
 The Coronavirus Aid, Relief, and Economic Security (CARES) Act Revolving Loan Fund Supplemental Disaster Recovery and Resiliency Awards.
 Our goal was to lend at least \$250,000 by July 1, 2021.
-We were well ahead of schedule in meeting that goal.
-We have responded and advanced economic development by providing \$320,000 in new loans by the end of this reporting period.
+We met our goal, responded and advanced economic development by providing \$500,000 in new loans by the end of this reporting period.

 Through these loans, we continued to assist the businesses in Tom Green County that have been financially impacted as a direct result of the COVID-19 epidemic.
 The RLF activities will help the lending area prevent, prepare, and respond to the coronavirus pandemic.
-Our goal is to help small businesses that have been financially impacted as a direct result of the COVID-19 epidemic.
-The businesses may qualify for a COVID-19 Epidemic Loan of up to\$ 20,000 (or as approved by loan committee) to help meet financial obligations and operating expenses.
+Our goal remains to help small businesses that have been financially impacted as a direct result of the COVID-19 epidemic.
+The businesses may qualify for a COVID-19 Epidemic Loan of up to 20,000 (or as approved by the loan committee) to help meet financial obligations and operating expenses.